 - Relevant experience from hosting other events

 Yet, it’s also important that Maker Faire not be defined in a limiting way by that organization’s mission and goals.
 Maker Faire needs to reflect the community’s culture in a very inclusive way.
 Even with a host organization, as many decisions as possible should reflect community involvement from lots of different groups.
 It’s key to their participation.
 Organizers of Maker Faire can help these groups reach important goals.
 For instance, a hobbyist club may have a goal of recruiting new members; a science center may have outreach programs that they’d like to bring to those who don’t already go to the center.
-In fact, leveraging the different audiences, network and resources of several groups can really help your event succeed.
+In fact, leveraging the different audiences, network and resources of several groups can really help your event succeed—especially when it comes to developing an extended community of volunteers behind you to physically produce and staff the event.
 But keep in mind that one organization will need to step up as the business lead.

 Your venue is the “frame” of your event.
 The design and feel of the space hugely influences the experience for Makers and guests.
 We have organized Maker Faire at public fairgrounds, science centers and history museums.
 Each venue has its own character and resonance.

 - Indoor and outdoor space

 - Required permits